koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_8_img1.md

-# The image in slide 8 of lecture 12 features a Venn diagram with four overlapping circles, each labeled with components of production planning and control, connected to supply chain analytics:
+# Slide 8 of Lecture 12 contains information about The image in slide 8 of lecture 12 features a Venn diagram with four overlapping circles, each labeled with components of production planning and control, connected to supply chain analytics:

 1. **Scheduling** (Yellow Circle):
    - Connected to the question "When to do things?".